rpmuller/ePubs/WP1.md

-Before the destruction of the Minoan culture, it spread, about 1600 BC, to the mainland of Greece, where it survived, through gradual stages of modification, until about 900 BC This mainland civilization is called the Mycenaean; it is known through the tombs of kings, and also through fortresses on hill-tops, which show more fear of war than had existed in Crete.
+Before the destruction of the Minoan culture, it spread, about 1600 BC, to the mainland of Greece, where it survived, through gradual stages of modification, until about 900 BC.
+This mainland civilization is called the Mycenaean; it is known through the tombs of kings, and also through fortresses on hill-tops, which show more fear of war than had existed in Crete.
 Both tombs